 The downside of speech recognition includes its inability to capture words due to variations of pronunciation, its lack of support for most languages outside of English and its inability to sort through background noise.
 These factors can lead to inaccuracies.

 Speech recognition performance is measured by accuracy and speed.
 Accuracy is measured with word error rate.
 WER works at the word level and identifies inaccuracies in transcription, although it cannot identify how the error occurred.
 Speed is measured with the real-time factor.
 A variety of factors can affect computer speech recognition performance, including pronunciation, accent, pitch, volume and background noise.

-The terms "speech recognition" and "voice recognition" are sometimes used interchangeably.
+It is important to note the terms speech recognition and voice recognition are sometimes used interchangeably.
 However, the two terms mean different things.
 Speech recognition is used to identify words in spoken language.
-Voice recognition is a biometric technology used to identify a particular individual's voice.
+Voice recognition is a biometric technology used to identify a particular individual's voice or for speaker identification.